ondrejholecek/fortidebug/README.md

 # Windows 32bit

-Same as Windows 64bit, but use [https://www.python.org/ftp/python/2.7.15/python-2.7.15.msi](this Python 2.7 for Windows 32bit installer).
+Same as Windows 64bit, but use [this Python 2.7 for Windows 32bit installer](https://www.python.org/ftp/python/2.7.15/python-2.7.15.msi).

 # Linux